AndrewLuckritz/FinalProject/02-ad-blockers.md

 ---

 ## 3. Blocking Malicious Ads ("Malvertising")
-One of the biggest security benefits is protection from **malvertising** — ads that deliver malware.
+One of the biggest security benefits is protection from **malvertising** ads that deliver malware.

 ### What Malvertising Can Do
 Malicious ads can:
 - Redirect you to phishing sites
 - Trigger fake “virus” pop-ups
-- Force-download malware
+- Force download malware
 - Display fake update prompts
-- Trigger drive-by downloads
+- Trigger drive by downloads

 Shockingly, malicious ads **often appear on legitimate websites** because attackers buy cheap ad space or compromise ad networks.